Lobesitdoll/mdncomp/README.md

 Markdown enabled tables
 -----------------------

-The ASCII tabled can be pasted directly into a markdown documents and will show as rendered HTML tables in markdown-flavors which support tables - **live preview:**
+The ASCII tables can be pasted directly into a markdown document and will show as rendered HTML tables in markdown-flavors which support tables - **live preview:**

 Desktop           |Chrome    |Edge      |Firefox   |IE        |Opera     |Safari